FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 -   Form Input for Email Marketing Consent.
 -   Form Input for Phone Marketing Consent.

-In the left hand pane, Navigate to Customizations > Form Fields.
+In the left-hand pane, navigate to Customizations > Form Fields.
 Click the green "+" button to create a new form field.

 First, we'll add the marketing consent fields, starting with the physical mail marketing consent.
 Choose "Self Consent" as the field type, and set the "Name" to "Physical Mail Marketing Consent".
 Select "Physical Mail Marketing" as the "Consent".
 The field setup should look like this:

 {% include _image.liquid src="/assets/img/blogs/consents-app/create-consent-field.png" alt="Create a new consent field" class="img-fluid" figure=false %}

-Click the "Save" button, and then repeat this process for the email and phone consents.
+Click the "Save" button and then repeat this process for the email and phone consents.

 We'll also need to add a custom field to capture the user's physical address.
-We'll just create one field here.
-In a production app, you might want to break down the address into a few fields, eg, "Address Line 1", "Address Line 2", "City" etc.
+We'll create just one field here.
+In a production app, you might want to break down the address into a few fields, for example, "Address Line 1", "Address Line 2", "City", etc.

-Click the green "+" button to create a new field again.
+Click the green "+" button to create a new field.
 Name the new field "Physical Mail Address".
 For the "Field", select "Custom user data (user.data.*)".
 This will present another input box, starting with "user.data".
 Type "physicalmailaddress" in this box.

 This adds a custom field to the user's "data" object.
 The "data" object can store extra profile information about the user, typically information you'd want to share across all your apps.
-If the field is app specific, then you can use the field type "Custom registration data" instead.
+If the field is app-specific, then you can use the field type "Custom registration data" instead.

 The field setup should look like this:

 {% include _image.liquid src="/assets/img/blogs/consents-app/physical-mail-field.png" alt="Create the physical mail address form field" class="img-fluid" figure=false %}

 Click "Save".
-We have setup all the custom fields we need.
+We have set up all the custom fields we need.

 ## Create the custom registration form

 Now that we have the custom fields, we can create a custom registration form with them.
 Navigate to Customizations > Forms.
 Click the green "+" to create a new form.

 Name the form something like "Consents Registration Form".
-Make sure "Registration" is selected as the forms "Type".
+Make sure "Registration" is selected as the form's "Type".
 Then click the "Add Step" button.
 A step in a form is like a page of the form.
 It helps to break up a form into multiple smaller pages so that users are not overwhelmed by a screen full of inputs.

 In the "Step 1" section, click the "Add Field" button.
 Select "Email" from the "Field" dropdown, and then click "Submit".
-Then click "Add Field" again, and select "Password" as the "Field", and click "Submit".
-The users email and password are all we are going to capture in the first step.
+Then click "Add Field" again, select "Password" as the "Field", and click "Submit".
+We'll only capture the user's email and password in the first step.

 Now click the "Add Step" button again.
-In this step, we'll capture the users alternative contact information.
-Click "Add Field", and select "Mobile Phone" as the field, and click "Submit" .
+In this step, we'll capture the user's alternative contact information.
+Click "Add Field", select "Mobile Phone" as the field, and click "Submit".
 Repeat for "Physical Mail Address".

 Click the "Add Step" button once more for the final registration step.
-In this step, we'll capture the users consent permission for each marketing channel.
-Click "Add Field" and select "Physical Mail Marketing Consent", and then click "Submit".
+In this step, we'll capture the user's consent permission for each marketing channel.
+Click "Add Field", select "Physical Mail Marketing Consent", and then click "Submit".
 Repeat this process for the email and phone marketing consents.

 Your final form should look similar to this: